Mediation – The Plaintiff’s Perspective

 Expect there will be electronic mediations, by either telephone or audio visual transmissions wherein we see everyone on the television and we can have a mediator from any location.

-Andrew J. Rossetti is a Partner in Rossetti & DeVoto P.C. aplaintiff’s firm specializing in Product liability, Medical Malpractice, Construction Accidents and Motor Vehicle Accident litigation.
-He is a former Assistant Prosecutor of Camden County.
-He is certified as a civil trial attorney by both the New Jersey Supreme Court and the National Board of Trial Advocacy and is a member of the prestigious million dollar advocate’s forum.
+In fact, Andrew J. Rossetti is a Partner in Rossetti & DeVoto P.C. aplaintiff’s firm specializing in Product liability, Medical Malpractice, Construction Accidents and Motor Vehicle Accident litigation.
+Moreover, he is a former Assistant Prosecutor of Camden County.
+Additionally, he is certified as a civil trial attorney by both the New Jersey Supreme Court and the National Board of Trial Advocacy and is a member of the prestigious million dollar advocate’s forum.

-Mr. Rossetti was recently recognized by The New Jersey Law Journal in its annual Top 10 Verdicts and Settlements issue on two separate occasions for cases he handled in 2002 and 2003.
+In fact, the New Jersey Law Journal in its annual Top 10 Verdicts and Settlements issue recognized Mr. Rossetti on two separate occasions for cases he handled in 2002 and 2003.

-Andrew is serves on the Board of the Products Liability Committee section of the New Jersey State Bar Association and is a past Board of Governor for the Association of Trial Lawyers of New Jersey.
-He also serves on the Civil Practice Committee for the Camden County Bar Association and is frequently invited to lecture at New Jersey’s Institute of Continuing Education where he teaches trial strategy and tactics to other lawyers.
+Furthermore, Andrew serves on the Board of the Products Liability Committee section of the New Jersey State Bar Association and is a past Board of Governor for the Association of Trial Lawyers of New Jersey.
+He also serves on the Civil Practice Committee for the Camden County Bar Association and frequently gets an invitation to lecture at New Jersey’s Institute of Continuing Education where he teaches trial strategy and tactics to other lawyers.

-He has extensive jury trial experience and is admitted to practice law in the U. S. Supreme Court and all Federal and State Courts in New Jersey and Pennsylvania.
+Additionally, he has extensive jury trial experience and the U. S. Supreme Court and all Federal and State Courts in New Jersey and Pennsylvania admitted him to practice law.